-Revolving credit facility ('RCF') A £900 million facility provided by the Company's lenders with a maturity date in November 2026.
+Revolving credit facility ('RCF') refers to the £900 million facility provided by the Company's lenders.

 RPI refers to the retail price index and is a measure of inflation.

 SBTi refers to the Science Based Targets initiative, a corporate climate action organisation.